 Game Engine Architecture

 This is a more advanced look at developing your own game engine.
-It might be overkill for the average hobbyist, but is certainly an insightful look into how engines are developed in the industry.
-Even if what’s in the book is too advanced for your own endeavours, the techniques described herein can be simplified and easily adapted to fit your own goals.
+It might be overkill for the average hobbyist, but is certainly an insightful look into engine design.
+Even if what’s in the book is too advanced for your own endeavours, the techniques described can be simplified and easily adapted to suit your needs.

 C++ for Dummies